LuisDiaz92/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/codebook.md

+---
-## Codebook Assignment: Cleaning and getting data
+title: "Codebook Assignment: Cleaning and getting data"
-Author: Luis Rodrigo Francisco Diaz Pavez
+author: "Luis Rodrigo Diaz Pavez"

-Date: 26/07/2021
+date: "2021 M07 26"
+output: html_document
+---

 This document contains the codebook of the peer reviewed assigment for the course "Cleaning and getting data" of Coursera.